lukeharback/dotfiles/README.md

 # Dotfiles

 This repository is home to my personal dotfiles.
 The repo includes a setup script that can be used to get you started.
 I prefer my dotfiles to be hidden in my home directory, the script and dotfiles are set up for that.
-To accommodate this change the repo's name to .dotfiles before running the script
+To accommodate this change the repo's name to .dotfiles and remove root folder before running the script

 ![Alt text](terminal.png?raw=true "Terminal")